karthik-maddukuri/distri-Pypi/README.md

 # `distributions`

-* This is my first python package.
-Using this, we can find the **mean** and **standard deviation** of multiple Gaussian Distributions.
+* Using this package, we can find the **mean** and **standard deviation** of multiple Gaussian and Binomial Distributions.
 Also, we can visualize the distributions.